alsotoes/hassio-infrastructure-dev/afp2s3/README.md

 2. In Home Assistant, navigate to the **Add-on Store** in the **Supervisor** panel.
 3. Click the three dots in the top right corner and select **"Reload"**.
 4. The "AFP to S3" add-on will appear as a local add-on.
 Click on it and then click **"Install"**.
+5. Grant FUSE access and privilege: in the add-on configuration, ensure `devices` includes `/dev/fuse` and `privileged` includes `SYS_ADMIN`.
+AppArmor is disabled by default for compatibility.

 ## Configuration